Fall 2024 LPN-RN Application Requirements

 Course can be High School or College level and must have a final grade of C or higher (no time limit)

-Please discuss why you would like to advance your education and pursue a career as a registered nurse.
+- Please discuss why you would like to advance your education and pursue a career as a registered nurse.
 What qualities do you feel will make you a good candidate for the North Shore Community College Nurse Education Program?
 Identify strategies you will use to ensure success in the Program.
+Please make sure you answer all components of this question.

 Complete ONE of the following (no time limit on any of the following):